visualizingthefuture/examples-repository/pages/data.md

 collection: csv_file_data
 ---

-We are inspired by [FAIR data principles](https://journal.code4lib.org/articles/13427), and as such strives to make its collections findable, accessible, interoperable and reusable.
+We strive to make our collections findable, accessible, interoperable and reusable.
+I plan to turn this page into a one-stop shop for datasets and data visualizations hosted by this repository.

-The demo site comes with a specific `_include` called `interactive_metadata_table` to help you make pages like this one complete with interactive [DataTables](https://datatables.net/) and downloadable CSVs of collection metadata.
+This demo site comes with a specific `_include` called `interactive_metadata_table` to help you make pages like this one complete with interactive [DataTables](https://datatables.net/) and downloadable CSVs of collection metadata.

 {% include interactive_metadata_table.html collection=page.collection %}